FirebirdSQL/Butler/rfc/4/FBSP.rst

 :16 - Insufficient Storage:

   The service is unable to store data needed to successfully complete the request.

+:17 - Request Canceled:

+  The client's request was canceled by CANCEL_ request.

 Fatal errors indicating that connection would/should be terminated